instead1337/Defender-Switcher/README.md

 We keep the method private to stop Microsoft from patching it.
 This tool is only for those who need to fully disable Defender.
 Maybe one day, I'll make it public.

-> ❗Don't use it for shady stuff.
+> ❗ Don't use it for shady stuff.

 ---